Gastric Sleeve Surgery Recovery

 Have you undergone or are you considering undergoing gastric sleeve surgery?
 On this page, we cover the gastric sleeve surgery recovery process.

 Every surgical procedure is unique in its recovery expectations and requirements.
 Gastric sleeve is also called the vertical sleeve gastrectomy.
-The Gastric sleeve this is a restrictive weight loss procedure that creates a fuller feeling sooner, limiting how much food the patient can eat at one time.
-What this process involves is creating a vertical sleeve in the stomach, removing the remaining portion of the stomach.
-The entire gastric sleeve is only the size of a banana.
+The Gastric sleeve is a restrictive weight loss procedure that creates a fuller feeling sooner, limiting how much food the patient can eat at one time.
+What this process involves is creating a vertical sleeve in the stomach.
+After removing part of the stomach, the entire gastric sleeve is only the size of a banana.
 It is important to consider gastric sleeve requirements before undergoing surgery.
 Planning ahead is an important part of making sure that recovery is as smooth as possible.
 Here are some of the most important considerations when it comes to gastric sleeve recovery.

 Before the Procedure